crklinkenberg/symcom-doc/src/site/notes/Symcom Synonym Tool Developer Guidelines.md

 *Instructions for setting up using XAMPP and composer in Windows OS will be given here.*

 ##### Database setup:
 Database for running Symcom locally will be provided along with the set-up.
 This database will contain all required SQL tables including  symptoms which should be used for the new tool implementation.
-At any point of time, if new symptoms are required to be tested with the tool, the database will be provided again.
+At any point of time, if new symptoms are required to be tested with the tool, the database containing new imported symptoms will be provided again.

 *Instructions for setting up the MySQL database, including already existing symptoms, synonyms, stop words SQL tables will be given here.*